-He also built Bosscha observatory several kilometers north of Bandung.
-It is still functioning properly and it welcomes visitors on saturdays.
+He also built the Bosscha observatory several kilometers north of Bandung.
+It is still functioning properly and it welcomes visitors on Saturdays.

-Once these plantations were thriving, how to transport them to Batavia for the shipment to Netherlands became a problem.
+Once these plantations were thriving, how to transport them to Batavia for shipments to the Netherlands became a problem.

 Presently, the distance between Jakarta and Bandung is approximately 150 kilometers.
 There are several roads you can choose, but the most popular ones are: